openownership/data-standard/README.md

 BODS has been created by [Open Ownership](https://www.openownership.org) in partnership with the [Open Data Services Co-operative](https://opendataservices.coop/), and is provided under an open license for re-use.

-An [open data standard working group](https://standard.openownership.org/en/latest/about/governance.html) of data experts, beneficial ownership specialists and other interested parties also provides advice and help guide the development of BODS.
+An [open data standard working group](https://standard.openownership.org/en/latest/about/governance.html) of data experts, beneficial ownership specialists and other interested parties also provides advice and helps guide the development of BODS.

 The working group is co-chaired by Open Ownership and Open Data Services Co-operative - and anyone can apply to join the group by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSdRSmSUxyyv2t1k3vWXZ_3EhTW_f603MeGxgyjKnbNNE9vvbQ/viewform).
 Virtual group meetings are held quarterly and communication is coordinated through a [Google group](https://groups.google.com/a/openownership.org/g/data-standard-wg?pli=1).